EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 ### What **NOT** to annotate:
 1. Hypothetical statements:

-    “Here we study the link between LSF and disease” "It is possible to suspect a relationship between ESRD and insecticides or pesticides".
+    “Here we study the link between LSF and disease”.\
+    "It is possible to suspect a relationship between ESRD and insecticides or pesticides".\
     "LSF might be involved in Dis". → Take context into consideration in case this is no more than a hypothesis.

 2. Tendency but no statistical significance :